seangreen2/home_assistant/README.md

 #### Home Automation Philosophy

 You shouldn't have to work the room, the room should work you.
-True home automation is having your home anticipate what you want without needing input from you.
+True home automation is having your home anticipate what you want without needing any input from you.

+Using voice commands are nice and all, but that ends up being just another switch you have to use and is ultimately just a remote control, not automation.

 ## Current Goals
 - Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
 I have some Xiaomi equipment coming in which should finally complete this.